qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/getting_started.rst

 Now it is your turn.
 Just open ``source/class/helloworld/Application.js`` and enhance your cross-platform mobile application.

-If you need a more detailed tutorial, please have a look at our twitter tutorial:
+If you need a more detailed tutorial, please have a look at our identica tutorial:

-:doc:`%{Mobile} Twitter Client Tutorial <tutorial>`
+:doc:`%{Mobile} identica Client Tutorial <tutorial>`